Support resources are available for students on and off campus. We encourage students to seek out the support that is best for them.

 (Responders are not required by law to file an official report if told about sexual misconduct/assault unless the individual is under the age of 18).

-The Health and Wellness Center is open Monday through Friday from 8:30am-5:00pm.
+The Health and Wellness Center, located on the second floor (south side) of the Powerhouse, is open Monday through Friday from 8:30am-5:00pm.
 Walk-ins are welcome.
-If you would like to make an appointment with the Nurse or Nurse Practioners please call 608-363-2331.
+Chris Parker, Director of the Health and Wellness Center, is a confidential resource.
+If you would like to make an appointment with the Nurse or Nurse Practitioners please call: 608-363-2331

 If you have been assaulted, you may need medical treatment for injuries and may wish to have potential physical evidence collected.
 The Beloit Memorial Hospital or Janesville Mercy Hospital can request an advocate from the Sexual Assault Recovery Program (SARP) to be with you at the hospital.